 3rd place - Dragon Ball

 But it still maintains success from past generations to the present, and attracts people of all ages.
-Also published by Shueisha, the first series has 42 volumes and ended in 1995, and today it reaches the mark of 240 million copies sold.
+Also published by Shueisha, the first series has 42 volumes and ended in 1995, and today it hits the mark of 240 million copies sold.

 4th place - Golgo 13

-5th place - Black Jack
+5th place – Blackjack

 - 6th place - Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo - 156.5 million copies